fossas/faktory-plugins/batch/Batch.md

 The following values can be also be used:

-`child_search_depth` (optional) - the maximum depth used to track children, a value of 0 means infinite depht.
+`child_search_depth` (optional) - the maximum depth used to track children, a value of 0 means infinite depth.
 `uncommitted_timeout_minutes` (optional) - the number of minutes until an uncommitted batch times out.
 After this adding jobs/children to the batch will cause an error.
 `committed_timeout_days` (optional) - the number of days until a committed batch times out.
 After this adding children to the batch will cause an error.